Esri/arcgis-runtime-samples-android/OfflineEditor/README.md

 ### Edit
 To get started you need to download the feature data to your device using the **Download** button.
 The app will automatically switch to data provisioned on your device once the download is complete.
 Next you can start to edit the feature data by tapping the **Edit** button which opens the edit tools.
 Using the edit tools, tap on the edit template button to select a feature template and place your feature template on the map.
 The geometry editing process is similar to the one documented in the [GeometryEditor](https://developers.arcgis.com/android/sample-code/geometry-editor/) Sample.
 You can tap on the map to perform the edits and once the action is performed you have a an option to **Save** or **Undo** the last action.

+### Edit Features
+To edit the attributes of the feature, select the feature template using the edit tools.
+Long press on the feature of to get the name of the feature selected in the callout.
+Tap on the edit image in the callout to view the attributes in the popup in editable mode.
+The editing process is similar to [PopupInWebMapForEditing](https://github.com/Esri/arcgis-runtime-samples-android/tree/master/PopupInWebMapForEditing).
+You can choose to add an attachment to the feature to save it locally.
+Upon syncing when online, the local edits will be synced to the online feature.

 ### Sync
 Once the edits are performed locally, you can click on the **Synchronize** button to sync the local edits to the online Feature Service.
 You also have the option to discard all the changes made when tapping the **Discard** button.